 The Center's investments are maintained with Commonfund Asset Management Company, Inc. The Center's investments consist of various primary pool accounts, segregated based on the donor and/or board designated purposes of the original investments.

-Investment income in the accompanying statements of activities includes interest and dividends, realized and unrealized gains and are net of investment expenses.
-The components of investment income are not provided by the investment managers.
+Investment income (loss) in the accompanying statements of activities includes interest and dividends, realized and unrealized gains and are net of investment expenses.
+The components of investment income (loss) for the years ended December 31 are as follows: